`Death By Racism’: Part of America’s DNA from the start?

 “It’s not just how could you not believe that racism is killing you if you are black,” said Brittany Packnett Cunningham, founder of Campaign Zero, which fights police brutality.
 “How could ANYBODY not realize the lethal nature of racism?”

-This is all true 401 years after the arrival of the first slaves on these shores, 165 years after they were emancipated, more than six decades after the passage of the voting rights acts.
+This is all true 401 years after the arrival of the first slaves on these shores, 155 years after they were emancipated, more than five decades after the passage of the voting rights acts.
 If whites are surprised, Cunningham said, it is only because they view the world through rose-colored, Caucasian glasses.

 “I think white people were spared the truth of what was happening so they could believe there was progress being made,” she said.